Qumulo/docs/qq-cli-command-guide/s3/s3_modify_settings.md

   name: --enable
   required: false
 - alternate: []
-  help: The directory which will be the parent of all buckets created without an explicitly
+  help: The default bucket directory prefix for all S3 buckets created without an
-    specified path.
+    explicitly specified path.
+You must specify this directory as an absolute path.
   name: --base-path
   required: false
 - alternate: []
-  help: If a multipart upload is not modified in this amount of time, it is considered
+  help: 'The time period during which the system permits a multipart upload to remain
-    stale and may be cleaned up automatically.
-The duration must be in the format
+    unmodified.
+When this time period elapses, the system considers the multipart upload stale and cleans it up automatically.
+Specify the time period in the <quantity><units>
-    <quantity><units> where <quantity> is a positive integer less than 100 and <units>
-    is one of [months, weeks, days, hours] (e.g. 5days).
-To disable automatic cleanup, specify 'never' for the duration.
+    format (for example, 5days).
+Quantity must be a positive integer less than 100 and units must be one of the following: months, weeks, days, or hours.
+To disable automatic multipart upload cleanup, specify never for quantity and do not specify any units.'
   name: --multipart-upload-expiry-interval
   required: false
 - alternate: []
-  help: Configure the S3 server to only accept HTTPS connections
+  help: Configure the S3 server to accept only HTTPS connections
   name: --secure
   required: false
 - alternate: []
-  help: Configure the S3 server to only accept HTTP connections
+  help: Configure the S3 server to accept only HTTPS connections
   name: --insecure
   required: false
 permalink: /qq-cli-command-guide/s3/s3_modify_settings.html